Imran Nazih

-Professional career
+Club career

 Nazih is a youth product of Nieuw-West United, Zeeburgia, Ajax and Volendam.
 He began his senior career with Volendam's reserves in 2021, and signed his first professional contract with the club on 11 May 2022 at the age of 16 until 2025.
 He made his professional debut with Volendam as a late substitute in a 7–1 Eredivisie loss to PSV on 31 August 2022.

 Personal life

 Born in the Netherlands, Nazih is of Moroccan descent.
 He played for the Netherlands U16s four times.
 He was called up to a training camp for the Morocco U17s in May 2022.
+He was part of the Morocco U17 squad called up for the 2023 FIFA U-17 World Cup.